vesoft-inc/nebula-docker-compose/README.md

 To upgrade Nebula Graph, update the Nebula Graph docker images and restart the services.

-1. In the `nebula-docker-compose` directory, run `docker compose pull` to update the Nebula Graph docker images.
+1. In the `nebula-docker-compose` directory, run `docker-compose pull` to update the Nebula Graph docker images.

   > **CAUTION:** Make sure you have backed up all important data before following the next step to stop the Nebula Graph services.